bmoliveira/presentations/README.md

-# presentations
+# Presentations

-Personal presentations to Meetup and Events
+Slides to all my public presentations given on meetups and events.